Homer W. Turner was born on May 21, 1873 in Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.

 At the time of Homer's death, his son George and daughters Sophia Holland, Hazel Johnson and Mrs. Albert Wenger were all residing in Philadelphia, PA.

-Sophia held a party in September 1915 for her mother, Sarah Hann, who was now living in Philadelphia.
+Sophia is known to have held a party in September 1915 for her mother, Sarah Hann, who was now living in Philadelphia, but back in Uniontown for a time.
 Reported the Uniontown Morning Herald, "The music for the evening was furnished by Fuller Mackey and Alfred Lake.
 At a late hour delightful refreshments were served in the form of ice cream and cake, and coffee."
 Among the guests were Edward's sister and husband, Mollie and Bartholomew "Beth" Minerd of Chalk Hill.

-Edward also earned a living as a carpenter.
-When the couple moved to Philadelphia, they established a residence at 3233 Front Street.
+Edward earned a living as a carpenter.
+When the couple moved to Philadelphia, they established a residence at 600 West Cambria Street and then 3233 Front Street.
 He was hired for a project in Philadelphia in the spring of 1924.
 While at work, however, he fell and sustained a bad injury.
 He received treatment at the Uniontown Hospital and was planning to return to Philadelphia once recovered.

 The family was plunged into an anxiety and grief, however, when Edward was diagnosed with intestinal cancer during the summer of 1924.
 He only lived for another few months and, while in Philadelphia, succumbed to the illness at the age of 28 on Dec.
 6, 1924.
 The remains were sent back to Fayette County for burial in Chalk Hill, with funeral services conducted by Rev. N. Weller.
 Joseph C. Holland provided key details for the Pennsylvania certificate of death.